Aut'Chose: Revival

 In 2004, Francœur revived the band for a 30th anniversary show.
 Original members Francœur and Racine were supported by Michel Langevin and Denis D'Amour of Voïvod, Vincent Peake of Groovy Aardvark and Joe Evil of Grimskunk.
 The same lineup released a reunion album, Chansons d'épouvante in 2005.

 All four of their studio albums and a concert DVD were re-released in 2014 as the box set Chaud comme un juke-box, l'intégrale.

-The band continues to perform, playing together as late as 2019.
+As of 2019, the band was continuing to perform.